 Record your Eyre Peninsula koala sightings at www.epkoalas.com.au

-Did you know that Eyre Peninsula’s koala population started from just six individuals that were introduced to a fenced enclosure in the native bushland of Mikkira Station, south of Port Lincoln, in 1969?
+Did you know that Eyre Peninsula’s koala population started from just six individuals that were introduced to native bushland of Mikkira Station, south of Port Lincoln, in the early 1970s?

 Mikkira Station is now a popular place for visitors and locals alike to view koalas in the wild.

 An EP Koala project is looking to answer questions around how many koalas we now have on EP and where they are found.